Read more about our compliance index

 1st March 2018

 The BMA House Conference and Events Venues is a historic Grade II listed building and has been the home of the British Medical Association since 1925.
-Located on the busy Tavistock Square it is a short walk from the main rail and underground network hubs of Euston and Kings Cross and the International Eurostar station of St. Pancras.

-BMA House is centrally located and within a 6-minute walking distance from Euston mainline station and 10 minutes from Kings Cross, St Pancras.
-London Underground’s Piccadilly station, Russell Square is 7mins away and connects with London’s Heathrow airport within 45 minutes, so the venue is well connected for local, national, and international conferences.
+Located on the busy Tavistock Square, BMA House is centrally located and within a 6-minute walking distance from Euston mainline station and 10 minutes from Kings Cross, St Pancras.
+London Underground’s Piccadilly station, Russell Square is 7mins away and connects with London’s Heathrow Airport within 45 minutes, so the venue is well connected for local, national, and international conferences.

 There is limited delegate parking available on the property, which can be arranged for delegates with access requirements, so access is mainly by public transport however, its central London location means that it is within easy walking distance from the mainline and underground stations of Euston / Kings Cross and International St. Pancras.